discretize/discretize-guides/builds/ranger/power-soulbeast/index.md

 Note: What weapon variations you use heavily depends upon the encounter, fight duration and group you are playing with.
 Optimally there is no single weapon choice that fits all scenarios, so take into acount the possible variables, or play the weapons that you enjoy using.
 #### Additional Options

+- <Item name="Relic of the Dragonhunter"/> on fights with short phases that you can cast <Skill name="Frost Trap"/> at the start of, such as Skorvald.
 - Warhorn for <Boon name="Might"/> pre-stacking, can use <Item name="Concentration" type="Sigil"/> in prestack warhorn.
 - Weapons with specific slaying sigils and/or <Item name="Night" type="Sigil" /> (see [Cheat Sheet](/guides/cheat-sheet) and [CM Guides](/cm-guides/ranger/power-soulbeast)).
 - Longbows or Hammers with <Item name="Severance" type="Sigil"/> are strong for several bosses, especially in faster groups.
 Check the [Power Soulbeast CM Guide](/cm-guides/ranger/power-soulbeast)) for more information.